This degree in game engineering includes a year of study at Master's level, providing you with a deep understanding of this fascinating field.

 Our existing degrees are already accredited and we apply for accreditation for all new degrees.

 BCS is the chartered institute for IT.
 Studying a BCS-accredited degree provides the foundation for professional membership of the BCS on graduation and is the first step to becoming a chartered IT professional.

 Please note that students who choose to undertake a study abroad exchange as part of their degree do not meet the requirements for BCS accreditation.

-You can transfer between all of our degrees up to the end of second year.
-Transfer from a BSc to an MComp is dependent on your academic performance.
+This gives you time, in your first two years, to explore the subject and decide which area you want to specialise in.
+It also means you can transfer between our degrees up to the end of second year (although transfer from a BSc to an MComp is dependent on your academic performance).

 UK and EU students have the opportunity to gain an international perspective on their subject by taking part in an Erasmus study exchange and studying abroad for one semester.

 Many of our partners teach in English, so you don't necessarily need a foreign language in order to study abroad.

 However, with planning, there is the opportunity of doing so as part of Stage 1 of your degree, and the University has exceptional facilities for self-study of foreign languages.